What Is Frame Damage On A Car?

 Floor Pan

-The floor base is a metal plate that’s attached to some cross sections, creating the bottom of the vehicle.
+The floor base is a metallic plate that’s attached to some cross sections, creating the bottom of the vehicle.
 It has a few openings and grooves made for the drivetrain parts and electric wiring.

 Firewall